-- Non-emergency mental health or substance use disorder Hospital inpatient admissions, including acute and residential care - Other Outpatient Mental Health and Substance Use Disorder Services when provided by a MHSA contracted provider, as listed below: - Behavioral Health Treatment (BHT) including Applied Behavior Analysis (ABA). - Electro-convulsive Therapy (ECT) and associated anesthesia. - Intensive Outpatient Program. - Partial Hospitalization Program. - Neuropsychological Testing should be considered for coverage through the patient's mental health benefit when: - After completion of a comprehensive Behavioral Health evaluation and neurological evaluation, if the Behavioral Health provider or neurologist determines the neuropsychological testing is required, the provider will request authorization and coordinate the request, Blue Shield MHSA will cover Neuropsychological testing when, the purpose of testing is to clarify whether there is a psychiatric diagnosis (even when medical conditions are present). - Transcranial Magnetic Stimulation. - Non-emergency inter-facility transports.
+- Non-emergency mental health or substance use disorder Hospital inpatient admissions, including acute and residential care - Outpatient Mental Health and Substance Use Disorder Services listed below when provided by a MHSA contracted provider, as required by the applicable plans Evidence of Coverage or Health Service Agreement. - Behavioral Health Treatment (BHT) including Applied Behavior Analysis (ABA). - Electro-convulsive Therapy (ECT) and associated anesthesia. - Intensive Outpatient Program. - Partial Hospitalization Program. - Neuropsychological Testing should be considered for coverage through the patient's mental health benefit when: - After completion of a comprehensive Behavioral Health evaluation and neurological evaluation, if the Behavioral Health provider or neurologist determines the neuropsychological testing is required, the provider will request authorization and coordinate the request, Blue Shield MHSA will cover Neuropsychological testing when, the purpose of testing is to clarify whether there is a psychiatric diagnosis (even when medical conditions are present). - Transcranial Magnetic Stimulation. - Non-emergency inter-facility transports.